Bennitooo/1800_202530_26/README.md

 ---

 ## Contributors
 - **Bennett Lazarro** - BCIT CST Student with a passion for creating user-friendly applications.
-Fun fact: Knows how to dance Standing Next To You and 3D by Jungkook
+Fun fact: Knows how to dance Standing Next To You and 3D by Jungkook.
 - **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
 Fun fact: Has a collection of over 50 houseplants.

 ---